renyuneyun/PermiX/README.md

 ## Features (aimed)

 This App aims to help explore the permission settings of different resources in your Pod.
-It will not simply show the content on a single ACL file of a resource.
+It aims at not only a single resource, but also a container and even the Pod.

-Currently, it can show the permission grouped by agents: permissions that an agent (and thus all agents) has for what resource.
+Currently, it can show (and edit) the permission grouped by agents: permissions that an agent (and thus all agents) has for what resource.
 Grouping that like:

 ```
 {